 Ready To Use

 I will not give specific times here because a lot of factors play into the lighting from session to session including variables such as ambient air temperature, wind and moisture levels.
 I made notes and assessed the average time to readiness.
+Readiness being defined as a very hot fire.
+Not all grilling applications need such high heat, but again it was the only test I felt could be consistently measured during actual usage.

-All brands emit a pleasant wood smell as they come to temperature, not the choking chemical smells of the cheap mass produced brands.
+All brands tested emit a pleasant wood smell as they come to temperature, not the choking chemical smells of the cheap mass produced brands.

 I found Wicked Good ready to use in 15-20 minutes, faster than the others.
 Kingsford Competition and Stubbs took slightly more time, usually another 5-10 minutes.
 I don’t consider this to be a great gap in performance.
 While the coals are lighting, I am doing prep work in the kitchen and the time is not noticeable.